-“Our members don’t come to Laurel Golf Club to play tennis, take a swim, or have a cocktail party – they come to sharpen their skills, they come to be challenged, they come to golf.”
+“Our members don’t come to Laurel Golf Club to play tennis or take a swim – they come to sharpen their skills, they come to be challenged, they come to golf.”

 We’ve taken some flyover videos of each hole as well as provided the yardage, handicaps, and aerial view for your convenience.
 The footage was recorded with a remote control drone camera.
 Use the buttons below to view the videos posted to YouTube.View Holes #1 - #9 View Holes #10 - #18